eead-csic-compbio/coexpression_motif_discovery/README.md

-**Findings**
+**Funding**
 This work was partly funded by the Spanish Ministry of Economy and Competitiveness grants AGL2014-52063R, AGL2017-83358-R (MCIU/AEI/FEDER/UE); and the Government of Aragón with grants A44 and A09_17R, which were co-financed with FEDER funds.
-N. Ksouri was hired by project AGL2014-52063R and now funded by a PhD fellowship awarded by the Government of Aragón.
+N Ksouri was hired by project AGL2014-52063R and now funded by a PhD fellowship awarded by the Government of Aragón.